-“We don't recommend tempting fate and trying it,” by immersing a hair dryer in water, says Drengenberg.
-But if you do it by accident, “it should protect you.”
+UL doesn’t recommend tempting fate and immersing a hair dryer in water.
+But if you do it by accident, it should protect you.

 If the ALCI cuts off the power to your hair dryer, turn it off and unplug it.
 Then press the reset button and plug it back in.
 The test button allows you to cut off power manually.
 It also, as its name suggests, allows you to test that the ALCI is working.
 Just plug the hair dryer in, press test, and the dryer should stop working.
 (To get it working again, unplug it and press the reset button.)
 Hair dryer manufacturers recommend testing the ALCI before each time you use the device, though that might be overkill.

 Today, portable hair dryers without a circuit interrupter are considered hazardous and can be recalled, according to the Consumer Product Safety Commission.

 What about those buttons on the outlet itself?